Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Simulation Study

 When attempting to mitigate this bias by using some estimate of $\mathbb{E}[X \mid W]$, balancing on $\hat{X}^{hom}$, $\hat{X}^{het}$, or $\hat{X}^{cor}$ results in approximately unbiased estimates for all values of $\rho$ when the covariates uncorrelated.
 When $X$ are correlated across observations, setting $\rho > 0$ results in biased estimates for $\hat{X}^{het}$ or $\hat{X}^{hom}$, where the bias increases with $\rho$.
 The SBW estimators remain approximately unbiased, even when the data are correlated.
 We speculate in Remark~\ref{remark:sbwspeculation} why this may be the case.
 In settings where $\rho_x = 0.25$ the estimators using that $\hat{X}^{cor}$ remain approximately unbiased.
 However, when $\rho_x = 0.5$ even these estimators appear to have some bias.
-In further investigations (results available on request), this bias disappears as we increase the number of states.
+In further investigations (results not displayed but available on request), this bias decreases with the number of states.
 Regardless of the adjustment set, all biases on the adjusted datasets are smaller in absolute magnitude than the corresponding biases associated with estimators that naively balance $W$.

 All of these simulations had heterogeneous measurement error.
 When examining the results when the errors are homoskedastic we find that the estimators that balance on $\tilde{X}^{het}$ have a small bias even when $\tau = 0$ or $\rho = 0$.
 Assuming this model is correct when it is not appears to have some cost.
 This may help explain the slightly worse performance we found when using the heterogeneous adjustment in our validation study in Section~\ref{sec:results}.